creative-singh/MazeSolver-Python/README.md

 ## Modules Used

-In creating this program I used couple of predefined python modules like :
+In creating this program I used a couple of predefined Python modules like:

-`argparse` - To get user input in command line
+`argparse` - To get user input in the command line

-`pyinstaller` - To make .exe file
+`pyinstaller` - To make a .exe file

 ## My Final Words

-I've tried to implement all improvements suggested on the PEP 8 style guide to increase the readability of the code.
+I've tried to implement all the improvements suggested in the PEP 8 style guide to increase the readability of the code.

-The function name in the program is direct that there is nothing to explain anything as the names of the functions are self-explanatory.
+The function name in the program is so direct that there is nothing to explain anything as the names of the functions are self-explanatory.

 `THANK YOU`